4. Penalties¶

 Deceiving or ignoring Officials

-Disrespectful contact to an Official or forceful contact which is negligent or avoidable
+Forceful contact to an Official, where that contact is negligent or avoidable

 Being abusive toward another person